chrisjsewell/ipymd/docs/source/tutorial.rst

 Geometric Analysis
 ~~~~~~~~~~~~~~~~~~

-Given the simple and flexible form of the atomic data and visualisation,
-it is now easier to add more complex geometric analysis.
-These analyses
-are being contained in the ``Atom_Analysis`` class, and some initial
-examples are detailed below.
-Many are based on the
-``scipy.spatial.cKDTree`` algorithm for identifying nearest neighbours.
+Given the simple and flexible form of the atomic data and visualisation, it is now easier to add more comp`lex geometric analysis.
+These analyses are being contained in the ``atom_analysis` package, and some initial examples are detailed below.
+Functions in the ``atom_analysis.nearest_neighbour`` package are based on the ``scipy.spatial.cKDTree`` algorithm for identifying nearest neighbours.

 Atomic Coordination
 ^^^^^^^^^^^^^^^^^^^